TOMMY WISEAU 💖

 He did not even realize that the photo was of us holding another photo of us.
 A real testament to the longevity of our friendship.

 My hair has grown longer.
 Tommy’s has stayed the same.
-At least there are some thing you can rely upon in this world.
+At least there are something you can rely upon in this world.

-I texted him the some of my favorite quotes.
-He wrote back “Hahaha!”
+I texted him one of my favorite quotes.

 I think we are going to get through this.
+I attract what I think about most.

 November 16th, 2019